Skip to main content

 • Remortgage fees can be added to the loan if the final LTV does not exceed 95%, product terms permitting.

-• Capital raising is not allowed for business use, currency speculation or to repay gambling debts.
-The maximum LTV is 80% for all applicants.
+• Capital raising including debt consolidation is permitted up to 80% LTV.
+Additional borrowing is not permitted for business use, currency speculation or to repay gambling debts.

 Loan term